-If tax transcripts were not obtained prior to Closing, the PFI is required to obtain the tax transcripts from the IRS (or designee) using the Form 4506-C signed at Closing for all Mortgage Loans it selects for a post-Closing QC review (including targeted reviews as applicable), regardless of the type of income documentation provided in the Mortgage Loan File.
+If tax transcripts were not obtained prior to Closing, the PFI is required to obtain the tax transcripts from the IRS (or designee) using the Form 4506-C or an acceptable alternative IRS form signed at Closing for all Mortgage Loans it selects for a post-Closing QC review (including targeted reviews as applicable), regardless of the type of income documentation provided in the Mortgage Loan File.
+In lieu of the 4506-C, an alternative form (for example, IRS Form 8821) or process is also acceptable if it authorizes the release of comparable tax information from the IRS.

 If tax returns were used in the underwriting of the loan, the PFI must obtain transcripts for the same tax years as documented by the Borrower's tax returns.